The Growing Diversity Project

 Introduction to growing trees in CTNs part two’ powerpoint presentation that was shared by Adam Owen during his second webinar on the 9th July.
 You can view the recording further down on this page.
 You can access the slides HERE.

-The Growing Diversity project:
+The Growing Diversity project: Short Films

-Introduction to Biosecurity for Community Tree Nurseries
+1. Introduction to Biosecurity for Community Tree Nurseries with Moor Trees, Devon

 Biosecurity is a set of precautions that aim to prevent the introduction and spread of harmful organisms.
 No matter the current size or scale of CTNs, it is essential that all CTNs follow protective measures to limit any spread of pathogens, pests and diseases to wider areas in the tree supply chain.
+This friendly short film (see below), highlights some very useful and important guidance and insights for effective Biosecurity measures in a Community Tree Nursery setting.
+It was filmed during a Growing Diversity workshop at Moor Trees’ CTN at Dartington in February 2024.

 Moor Trees is a Devon based charity dedicated to restoring native woodland on Dartmoor with the aim of improving the environment and connecting people with their forest heritage.
 Supported by an active group of volunteers the charity collects local provenance seeds to grow in its community tree nurseries, assists with the designing, planning and creation of high-quality woodlands and advocates for temperate rainforests regeneration.
 The organisation manages two CTNs as part of its overall work.
+Click here for the Substack blog.
+The film was produced by Superlative Films.

 Screenshot 2024 06 25 at 08.07.21